Aditya-L1: Visible Emission Line Coronagraph (VELC)

-The Visible Emission Line Coronagraph (VELC) is a key instrument on the Aditya spacecraft.
+The Visible Emission Line Coronagraph (VELC) is a primary payload aboard on the Aditya spacecraft.
 The VELC is an internally occulted reflective coronagraph designed to fulfil specific observation needs.
 The instrument allows for high spatial resolution imaging 1.25-2.5 arcseconds of the Sun's corona, simultaneous observations in three modes (Imaging, Spectroscopy and Spectro-polarimetry), and even utilizes artificial intelligence to aid in the detection of coronal mass ejections (CMEs).
-The instrument was developed by Indian Institute of Astrophysics, Bangalore.
+The instrument was developed by Indian Institute of Astrophysics, Bengaluru.

 Solar Ultraviolet Imaging Telescope (SUIT)

-The SUIT is an ultraviolet imaging telescope designed to study the solar spectral radiation in the ultraviolet range, using narrowband and broadband spectral filters in the range of 200-400 nm with the hope of developing a better understanding between solar activity and the atmospheric dynamics of Earth.
+The SUIT is an ultraviolet imaging telescope designed to study the solar spectral radiation in the ultraviolet range.It operates within the wavelength range of 200–400 nm, using both narrowband and broadband filters.
 The SUIT utilises 11 different filters.
 The filters have been selected carefully to ensure coverage of the lower (photosphere) and middle (chromosphere) atmosphere of the Sun, the first approach of its kind in such observations.
 The SUIT provides near-simultaneous coverage of the solar atmosphere, from lower photosphere to the upper chromosphere.
 The instrument was developed by Inter University Centre for Astronomy & Astrophysics, Pune, in collaboration with ISRO.

 Solar Low Energy X-ray Spectrometer (SoLEXS)

 The SoLEXS is an X-ray spectrometer designed to continuously measure the solar soft X-ray flux (2 keV-22 keV) from the Sun-Earth Lagrangian point L1.
 These measurements can be used to better understand the properties of the Sun's corona, in particular, why the temperature of the corona is so high.
 The SoLEXS will observe solar flares, and in conjunction with data provided by the VELC, will help study the complex thermal properties of the Sun's outer layers.
-The instrument was developed by U R Rao Satellite Centre, Bangalore.
+The instrument was developed by U. R. Rao Satellite Centre, Bengaluru.